 - Russia's 2010 GDP of nearly \$1.5 trillion makes it the world's 11th largest economy, and it has been one of the world's fastest-growing economies over much of the past decade. - Russia's estimated 2010 per capita GDP (based on purchasing power parity) of \$15,837 is significantly above that of any of the other "BRICS" markets: Brazil's per capita GDP is \$11,239, South Africa's is \$10,498, China's is \$7,519, and India's is \$3,339. - Russia's economy is expected to see annual average real growth of 4 percent from 2011 to 2015. - With its highly educated population and growing middle class, Russia continues to be a promising market for many U.S. companies. - U.S. exports to Russia have grown significantly over the past decade.
 In particular, Russian purchases of U.S.-produced goods doubled between 2005 and 2010. - On average, Russia purchased \$11 billion annually in U.S.produced goods from 2008 to 2010. - Russia is becoming an ever larger market for agricultural products.
 In 2005, Russia imported just under \$15.8 billion worth of agricultural products, but by 2010 imports doubled to more than \$31.7 billion.
-U.S. producers and exporters are well positioned to take advantage of the expected increased demand for consumer-ready imported foods as the Russian economy expands.

-- In 2010, the United States was the third largest agricultural goods supplier to the Russian market, where imports of U.S. food and agricultural products reached nearly \$1.3 billion.
+U.S. producers and exporters are well positioned to take advantage of the expected increased demand for consumer-ready imported foods as the Russian economy expands. - In 2010, the United States was the third largest agricultural goods supplier to the Russian market, where imports of U.S. food and agricultural products reached nearly \$1.3 billion.
 Russian retail food and beverage sales are forecast to increase in real terms from just over \$200 billion in 2010 to more than \$240 billion by 2014-a 20 percent increase.
-This is good news for U.S. food exporters as imports are expected to meet some of this growing consumer demand. - Russia and the United States currently have a dynamic and important trade relationship that benefits farmers, manufacturers, and consumers in both countries.
+This is good news for U.S. food exporters as imports are expected to meet some of this growing consumer demand.

+• Russia and the United States currently have a dynamic and important trade relationship that benefits farmers, manufacturers, and consumers in both countries.

-Florida's Companies, Farms, and Workers Depend on World Markets, Including Russia
+Iowa's Companies, Farms, and Workers Depend on World Markets, Including Russia

-- Florida exported over \$188 million in goods to Russia on average from 2008 to 2010. - Florida's top goods exports to Russia from 2008 to 2010 included: aerospace products, consumer goods, automotive products, machinery, poultry, eggs and egg products, and fresh/chilled/frozen red meats. - Florida's overall export shipments of merchandise to all markets in 2010 totaled \$55.4 billion. - Florida's agricultural exports to all countries in 2010 supported roughly 12,600 jobs, on and off the farm. - Florida's export sales make an important contribution to its farm economy, which had total cash receipts of \$7.8 billion in 2010. - Just over 38,000 companies exported goods from Florida locations in 2008.
-Ninety-six percent (36,553) of those companies were small and medium-sized enterprises (SMEs), with fewer than 500 employees. - SMEs generated nearly two-thirds (62 percent) of Florida's total exports of merchandise in 2008. - Four metropolitan areas in Florida exported over \$1.6 billion each in merchandise in 2009: Miami-Fort Lauderdale-Miami Beach, Tampa-St. Petersburg-Clearwater, Orlando-Kissimmee, and Jacksonville.
+- lowa exported over \$202 million in goods to Russia on average from 2008 to 2010.
+From 2005 to 2010, lowa's goods exports to Russia doubled. - lowa's top goods exports to Russia from 2008 to 20010 included: agricultural equipment, machinery, construction equipment, automotive products, fresh/ chilled/frozen red meats, processed fruits and vegetables, and dairy products (excluding cheese). - lowa's overall export shipments of merchandise to all markets totaled \$10.9 billion in 2010. - lowa's agricultural exports in 2010 supported about 59,000 jobs, both on and off the farm. - lowa's export sales make an important contribution to its farm economy, which had total cash receipts of \$23.2 billion in 2010. - In 2008, approximately 2,600 companies exported goods from lowa locations.
+Eighty-two percent (2,141) of those companies were small and medium-sized enterprises (SMEs), with fewer than 500 employees. - SMEs generated more than one-quarter (27 percent) of lowa's total exports of merchandise in 2008. - Services exporters in Iowa generated \$2.7 billion in export revenues in 2005, up 8 percent from the prior year. - Five metropolitan areas in lowa exported over \$730 million each in merchandise in 2009: Davenport-Moline-Rock Island (which includes some parts of Illinois), Omaha-Council Bluffs (which includes some parts of Nebraska), Sioux City (which includes some parts of Nebraska and South Dakota), Des Moines-West Des Moines, and Cedar Rapids.